 SHERIFF FORREST "NICK" JEWELL

 Nick" Jewell who served 21 years from 1969 to 1990.
-Sheriff Jewell modernized the department and was also the last Sheriff to live in the building with his family.
+Sheriff Forrest “Nick” Jewell served from 1969 to 1990 and is credited for modernizing the department.
+He was also the last Sheriff to live in the building with his family.

 - Chriss Lyon